Peter David: Personal life

-David has named Groo the Wanderer, Liberty Meadows, Fables, Y: The Last Man, Strangers in Paradise, Runaways, She-Hulk, Spider-Man Loves Mary Jane, Knights of the Dinner Table, The Crossovers and J. Michael Straczynski's run on Spider-Man as comics that he has enjoyed.
-Other creators whose work he has long-admired include John Romita, Sr., John Buscema, Gene Colan, and others he has stated he presently admires or are friends that he enjoys working with include George Pérez, Andy Kubert, and Rick Leonardi.
-He has named Pérez as his favorite artistic collaborator, and has named Pérez, Leonard Kirk and Dale Keown as the artists whose art has mostly closely matched the visuals he conceived when writing comic book scripts.

-David is an avid fan of bowling, and a bowler himself, as is his daughter Ariel.
-He is a fan of the New York Mets,Greenburg, Carol.
-Star Trek: Enterprise Logs.
-2000; Page 206 and practices tai chi.
-His favorite music includes The Beatles, and his favorite albums include Harry Chapin's Verities and Balderdash and the soundtracks to Amadeus and Terminator 2: Judgment Day.
-His favorite movies include the James Bond films, The Adventures of Robin Hood, That, Casablanca, and the early Johnny Weissmuller Tarzan films.
-His favorite TV shows have included Doctor Who, Hill Street Blues, Charmed, Carnivale, Boston Public, The Practice, Friends, Buffy the Vampire Slayer, Angel, Alias and The West Wing.
-He is a fan of musicals,"Comic Book Club PAD'09 Show Part 2".
-YouTube.
-January 7, 2009.
-Retrieved November 23, 2011. in particular 1776, Man of La Mancha, Li'l Abner and Into the Woods, with a taste for Lerner and Loewe and Stephen Sondheim.
-He acts in local stage productions.
+David was an avid fan of bowling, and a bowler himself, as is his daughter Ariel.
+He was a fan of the New York Mets, and practiced tai chi.
+His favorite music included The Beatles, and his favorite albums included Harry Chapin's Verities and Balderdash and the soundtracks to Amadeus and Terminator 2: Judgment Day.
+His favorite movies included the James Bond films, The Adventures of Robin Hood, Casablanca, and the early Johnny Weissmuller Tarzan films.
+His favorite TV shows included Doctor Who, Hill Street Blues, Charmed, Carnivale, Boston Public, The Practice, Friends, Buffy the Vampire Slayer, Angel, Alias and The West Wing.
+He was a fan of musicals, in particular 1776, Man of La Mancha, Li'l Abner and Into the Woods, with a taste for Lerner and Loewe and Stephen Sondheim.
+He also acted in local stage productions.